ovidiubute/scry-css/README.md

 ### Contribute
 Pull requests are very appreciated :-)

-I'm using Travis CI to build, and coveralls for code coverage (istanbul does the actual instrumentation).
-PRs will only be accepted if they do not reduce the coverage under 95%, regardless of how important the code is to the project.
+I'm using [Travis CI](https://travis-ci.org/) to build, and [Coveralls](https://coveralls.io/) for code coverage ([Istanbul](https://github.com/gotwarlost/istanbul) does the actual instrumentation).

+PRs will only be accepted if they do not reduce the test coverage under 95%, regardless of how important the code is to the project.

 To run the tests: